 - be asked for their views during any independent mediation that takes place

-- to have a supporter or advocate with them to get their views across at any relevant meetings about their additional support needs
+- have a supporter or advocate with them to get their views across at any relevant meetings about their additional support needs

-- to use the My Rights My Say children's support service to help them make use of their rights.
+- use the My Rights My Say children's support service to help them make use of their rights.

 - be asked if they are happy for their information to be shared with relevant agencies when they leave school